Aware Senior Care Blog

 Providing an outside perspective and experience in these matters can also lend authority to make necessary moves.
 “Sometimes adult children of elderly parents don’t know much about what Mom and Dad need to do going forward,” Thompson says.
 “And sometimes they know a lot, but Mom and Dad don’t share the information with Suzie and Junior.”

 Elder Care Planning for Caregiving

 One of the most critical conversations comes around the need for caregiving.
 As America grows older and the population of elderly people swells, there will be as great a need for elder care as for child care.

 One of the most critical components – one that many don’t wish to face – is the need for long-term care insurance.
-While most people can’t imagine living in a nursing home, the fact remains that fully 56 percent of Americans between the ages of 57 and 61 will live there for a period at some point in their lives, according to a 2017 study by the Rand Corporation.
+Most people can’t imagine living in a nursing home.
+But 56 percent of Americans between the ages of 57 and 61 will, according to a 2017 study.

-According to a recent article in USA Today, the cost of a semi-private room in a nursing home was $7,441 per month in 2018, while the median cost of staying at an assisted living facility is $4,000 per month.
+According to USA Today, the cost of a room in a nursing home was $7,441 per month in 2018.
+Comparatively, the median cost of staying at an assisted living facility is $4,000 per month.

-The vast majority of seniors would rather age in place, but even if they do, they are likely to need assistance at some point in their lives with such daily activities as dressing, bathing, cooking, cleaning and light home maintenance.
+The vast majority of seniors would rather age in place.
+But even if they do, they are likely to need assistance at some point in their lives.
+This includes daily activities like dressing, bathing, cooking, cleaning and light home maintenance.
 And if children or relatives are unable or unavailable to assist them, they will need the funds to bring in outside help.